ibm-cloud-docs/framework-financial-services-controls/controls-output/cp/cp-8.md

 ## IBM Cloud for Financial Services profile
 {: #scc-fs-cloud-profile}

-The goals that follow are part of the IBM Cloud for Financial Services v0.6.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).
+The rules related to this control that follow are part of the IBM Cloud for Financial Services v1.1.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).

-- 3000479: Check whether there are at least two instances of Direct Link in an account
+- Check whether there are at least # instances of Direct Link in an account

 ## NIST supplemental guidance
 {: #nist-supplemental-guidance}

 This control applies to telecommunications services (data and voice) for primary and alternate processing and storage sites.
 Alternate telecommunications services reflect the continuity requirements in contingency plans to maintain essential missions/business functions despite the loss of primary telecommunications services.
 Organizations may specify different time periods for primary/alternate sites.
 Alternate telecommunications services include, for example, additional organizational or commercial ground-based circuits/lines or satellites in lieu of ground-based communications.
 Organizations consider factors such as availability, quality of service, and access when entering into alternate telecommunications agreements.